mariha/dropwizard-sandbox/README.md

 Setup
 -------
-The project expects configuration ('config.yml') containing an Application Token and Secret for making authenticated requests against Twitter's REST API and sqlite database ('sandbox.db') containing credentials for a Twitter account that can be used to access their API.
+The project expects configuration (`config.yml`) containing an Application Token and Secret for making authenticated requests against Twitter's REST API and sqlite database (`sandbox.db`) containing credentials for a Twitter account that can be used to access their API.

 * Install java 8
 * `brew install maven`